bielmarfran/Loot-Divider/README.md

 Then on the root of the project.

+	npm install

 	npm run dev

 ### Distribution

 	npm run build

-The ./dist folder will be created with filed ready to.
+The ./dist folder will be created with filed ready for distribution.

 	npm run serve

-To run the distribution version.
+To test run the distribution version.

 ## Built With